 Indian Wedding Traditions: The Ceremony

-The main ceremony stage in an Indian wedding venue is called the mandap.
+The main ceremony stage in an Indian wedding hall is called the mandap.
 The mandap is the colorful structure that the bride and groom will be married under.
 The four pillars of the mandap symbolize the parents of the bride and groom.
 The bride and groom share this magic moment with their family by their side.

 The ceremony starts off with the bride’s parents handing her over to the groom, which is called the kanya daan.
 This symbolizes a new chapter of the bride and groom’s life and connection.